AndreiDS63/AndreiDS63/README.md

 - 👀 I’m interested in Data Science and I'm looking for work in DS.
 - 🌱 I’m currently learning at SkillFactory

-- 📫 How to reach me: dolzhikov_as@mail.ru
+- 📫 How to reach me: https://t.me/Dolzhikov_as